 Maybe the supplier does have some inherent advantage you didn’t know about, which is great.
 But if it is due to a misunderstanding or error, it is better to find out sooner rather than later.

 Even if you are protected by a contract, suppliers will not be happy operating at a loss, and may then try to cut corners, raise prices later on, or even come up with reasons to stop production.
 In the end, it is better to address these issues upfront while you still have options.

 Many suppliers are excited to work with startups and overseas manufacturers to produce new, innovative products.
-Hopefully these simple tips will help you be a bit more prepared and have more confidence in working with overseas suppliers.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Hopefully these simple tips will help you be a bit more prepared and have more confidence in working with overseas suppliers.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: